This article may contain compensated links. Please read disclaimer for more info.

 Click here to see this Road Trip Route du Mimosa Map on Google

-All about the Mimosa, South of France
+All about the Mimosa in South of France

 The yellow gold of the Côte d’Azur was introduced from Australia at the end of the 19th century by British aristocrats, who liked to enjoy the mild winters of the French Riviera.
-The climate in this part of southern France was perfect for those first mimosas, and they spread around, creating the largest mimosa forest in Europe, in the Massif de Tanneron.
+The climate in this part of Southern France was perfect for those first mimosas, and they spread around, creating the largest mimosa forest in Europe in the Massif de Tanneron.

 WHEN IS THE MIMOSA SEASON IN FRANCE?
-The mimosa season in Southern France goes from late January to March.
+The mimosa season in France goes from late January to March.

 Day 0 | Arrival

 Arrive at Bormes-les-Mimosas the day before the start of this road trip in southern France.
-For your stay in Bormes-les-Mimosas, book two nights at Hostellerie du Cigalou, a lovely hideaway in the center of this medieval village, with free parking nearby.
-The hotel has retained its old charm, and it offers bright and spacious rooms, a terrace with a pool surrounded by mimosas, and an on-site restaurant.
+For your stay in Bormes-les-Mimosas, book two nights at Hostellerie du Cigalou, a lovely hideaway in the center of the village, with free parking nearby.
+The hotel has retained its old charm, and it offers bright and spacious rooms, a terrace with a pool surrounded by mimosas, and an on-site restaurant Click here to book your stay at Hostellerie du Cigalou-Les Collectionneurs

 Day 1 | Bormes-les-Mimosas

-In Bormes, it is a pleasure to get lost in the narrow streets of the medieval village, with its cuberts (small covered passages characteristic of Bormes-les-Mimosas) and its pretty Provençal squares with the scent of pines and mimosas.
-If you love plants and flowers, don’t miss the Parc Gonzalez Jardin Austral botanical garden, with more than 500 species from Australia and a beautiful collection of Mimosas.
+In Bormes, it is a pleasure to get lost in the narrow streets of the Medieval village, with its cuberts (small covered passages characteristic of Bormes-les-Mimosas) and its pretty Provençal squares with the scent of pines and mimosas.
+If you love plants and flowers, don’t miss the Parc Gonzalez Jardin Austral botanical garden, with more than 500 species from Australia and a beautiful collection of mimosas.

 The list of best things to do in Bormes-les-Mimosas includes:

-- Explore the medieval village
+• Explore the Medieval village

-- Parc Gonzalez Jardin Austral (paying)
+• Parc Gonzalez Jardin Austral (paying)

-- Visit its typical Provencal market (Wednesdays from 8 am to 1 pm, at Place Saint Francois)
+• Visit its typical Provencal market (Wednesdays from 8 am to 1 pm, at Place Saint François)

-- Go to the beach (Plage de la Favière, Plage de Cabasson, Plage du Fort de Bregancon)
+• Go to the beach (Plage de la Favière, Plage de Cabasson, Plage du Fort de Bregancon)

-- Hiking (the town is crossed by the famous Grandes Randonnées hikes GR90 and GR51)
+• Hiking (the town is crossed by the famous Grandes Randonnées hikes GR90 and GR51)

-- Cigalou Park
+• Cigalou Park

 Mimosas at Bormes-les-Mimosas